Cloud-CV/EvalAI/docs/source/submission.md

 ### How are submissions processed?

-We use REST APIs along with Queue-based architecture to process submissions.
-When a participant makes a submission for a challenge, a REST API with the URL pattern `jobs:challenge_submission` is called.
-This API creates new entries for submission model and then publishes a message to exchange `evalai_submissions` with a routing key of `submission.*.*`.
+We are using REST API's along with Queue based architecture to process submissions.
+When a participant makes a submission for a challenge, a REST API with url pattern `jobs:challenge_submission` is called.
+This API does the task of creating a new entry for submission model and then publishes a message to exchange `evalai_submissions` with a routing key of `submission.*.*`.

      User makes   --> API  --> Publish  --> RabbitMQ  --> Queue  --> Submission
     a submission               message      Exchange                  worker(s)